-(1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 71.

-(2) An owner of land who wishes to have his land subdivided must apply to the Municipality for the subdivision of land in the manner provided for in Chapter 6.

-(3) No application for subdivision involving a change of zoning may be considered by the Municipality, if the erf concerned is smaller than the minimum permitted erf size or exceeds permissible density.

-(4) The Municipality must impose appropriate conditions relating to engineering services for an approval of a subdivision.

-(5) If a Municipality approves a subdivision, the applicant must submit a general plan or diagram to the Surveyor-General for approval, including proof to the satisfaction of the Surveyor-General of-

-- (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in subsection (3) and section 52; and - (c) the approved subdivision plan.

-(6) If the Municipality approves an application for a subdivision, the applicant must within a period of 4years or the shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, comply with the following requirements:

-- (a) the approval by the Surveyor-General of the general plan or diagram contemplated in subsection (4); - (b) completion of the installation of engineering services in accordance with the conditions contemplated in subsection (3) or other applicable legislation; - (c) proof to the satisfaction of the Municipality that all relevant conditions contemplated in section 52 for the approved subdivision in respect of the area shown on the general plan or diagram and that must be complied with before compliance with paragraph (d) have been met; and - (d) registration of the transfer of ownership in terms of the Deeds Registries Act of the land unit shown on the diagram or of at least one new land unit shown on the general plan.
+- (1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 71. - (2) An applicant who wishes to subdivide land must apply to the Municipality for the subdivision of land in the manner provided for in Chapter 6. - (3) No application for subdivision involving a change of zoning may be considered by the Municipality, if the erf concerned is smaller than the minimum permitted erf size or exceeds permissible density. - (4) The Municipality must impose appropriate conditions relating to engineering services for an approval of a subdivision. - (5) If a Municipality approves a subdivision, the applicant must submit a general plan or diagram to the Surveyor-General for approval, including proof to the satisfaction of the Surveyor-General of- - (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in subsection (3) and section 52; and - (c) the approved subdivision plan. - (6) If the Municipality approves an application for a subdivision, the applicant must within a period of five years or the shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, comply with the following requirements: - (a) the approval by the Surveyor-General of the general plan or diagram contemplated in subsection (4); - (b) completion of the installation of engineering services in accordance with the conditions contemplated in subsection (3) or other applicable legislation; - (c) proof to the satisfaction of the Municipality that all relevant conditions contemplated in section 52 for the approved subdivision in respect of the area shown on the

-(7) A confirmation from the Municipality in terms of subsection (6)(c) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.
+- general plan or diagram and that must be complied with before compliance with paragraph (d) have been met; and - (d) registration of the transfer of ownership in terms of the Deeds Registries Act of the land unit shown on the diagram or of at least one new land unit shown on the general plan. - (7) A confirmation from the Municipality in terms of subsection (6)(c) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.